History

 What is the curriculum trying to achieve?

 Studying History compels us to ask and answer questions about people and events in the past which help us to better understand our present.
-We think it is important to develop cultural capital by investigating historical narratives, debates and dilemmas locally, nationally and globally through an engaging curriculum that makes useful connections about the past.
-We aim to make sure that students can evaluate evidence, identify and analyse different interpretations of the past and substantiate judgements they make – all skills that will be extremely useful beyond their time at The Downs School.
-As a result, we ensure that our KS3 Curriculum is coherent, well-sequenced and knowledge-rich.
+It is important to develop students’ cultural capital of the past by investigating historical narratives, debates and dilemmas and the impact they had locally, nationally and globally.
+We aim to do this through an engaging, ambitious and knowledge rich curriculum that makes useful connections about the past.
+We ensure that students can evaluate evidence, identify and analyse causation and consequences and critically engage with different interpretations of the past to form substantiated judgements.
+Through these engaging with these skills, students will practice resilience, improve their understanding of diversity and equality in History and give them courage to challenge the ideas they encounter in their lives.

 How do we organise learning?